 I bought one of these a few months ago to use in the bedroom, once I give it a makeover of course.
 I love that it’s made of solid wood, it’s inexpensive and it’s a blank slate.
 You could do so much with it (or leave it as is).

-I’ve since completed my Rast hack.
-You can check out what I did to it and how I’m using it, here.
+I’ve since completed my IKEA Rast hack.
+Make sure you check out what I did to it and how I’m using it.